José Agustinho da Silva: Political career

+2012–2018: Candidate and parliamentarian

 In the 2012 East Timorese parliamentary election, KHUNTO narrowly failed to overcome the 3% electoral threshold and have two members elected to the National Parliament.
 Silva was the #3 candidate on KHUNTO's list for that election.

+Silva then came to political prominence in the mid-2010s, when he replaced António Verdial de Sousa as secretary-general of KHUNTO.